DotNetTitan/MultiTenantETL.Vue/api-specification.md

 8. **Dashboard**: Aggregate statistics for the dashboard view
 9. **Settings**: User preferences and configuration

-To implement the backend, you could use:
+To implement the backend, use:
-- Node.js with Express.js or NestJS
-- ASP.NET Core
+- ASP.NET Core Web API
-- Python with FastAPI or Django REST Framework
-- Java with Spring Boot

 When implementing, make sure to:
 1. Secure all endpoints with proper authentication and tenant isolation